kostasx/EventLoop/Education/Codeworks/solo-project.md

 - 4) Prefer libraries/frameworks/technologies we have covered in the lectures.
 Strengthen your skills on these technologies and let us help and support you in the most efficient manner.
 If you feel adventurous, don't stray too much from the course stack.
 You might pick a new CSS library or a third-party React component, but switching to a stack that is completely different from the course (e.g. Vue.JS + Next.JS + Firebase) is not recommended.

+- 4.1) When picking a third-party module, library, plugin, npm package, make sure to check:
+  - Stars (prefer repos with at least a two-digit number of stars, but there are rare cases of small handy utilities with fewer stars)
+  - Issues (both open and closed, that might be related to the issues you are having with the package)
+  - Last update date
+  - DON'T pick deprecated or outdated/outlived packages
+  - Carefully read the documentation and study the examples
+  - Google for issues or problems that might arise when combining the package/library with another framework:
+    - google: vue and redux (in case you want to use vue with redux)
+    - google: expressjs and aws
+    -	 google: react native and react-carousel-component
+    - ...you get the idea

+    If your implementation does not work, put the documentation examples side by side with your code and check to see if there's a mismatch.

+    Start by copying and running the exact same code that you'll find in the documentation (almost all of the packages include a quickstart or basic example snippet), and once it's working, try refactoring (in a step-by-step-and-test process) the example code to fit your needs.

 - 5) Use the Pomodoro Technique to keep track of the time it takes to complete each task

 - 6) Spice up your UI with beautiful free stock photos from https://www.pexels.com/ or https://unsplash.com/, cool illustrations from https://undraw.co/ and some awesome animations available from https://lottiefiles.com/.
 Make use of CSS UI Kits like Material Design to quickly have a beautiful frontend setup, if you need to invest time on the actual functionality.
 You can customize the CSS as much as you can, once you have the basic MVP functionality on schedule.
 For example, see: https://mdbootstrap.com/